fmancinelli/fmancinelli.github.com/_posts/2013-01-28-A_nice_story_about_Open_Source.markdown

 Something like this probably has happened millions of times because it's the very essence of Open Source collaboration...
 But when it happens to you directly it's really awesome.

 I write Open Source Software as a contributor for fun and profit: for fun because I like to program; for profit because I have the chance to work for an awesome company where Open Source Software is one of the values it is built upon: we use, contribute and create Open Source Software.
-By the way, the company is [XWiki SAS](http://www.xwiki.com) and is one of the top contributor to the [XWiki](http://www.xwiki.org) Open Source project.
+By the way, the company is [XWiki SAS](http://www.xwiki.com) and is one of the top contributors to the [XWiki](http://www.xwiki.org) Open Source project.

 Lately I've spent some time during the weekends developing little projects to play and learn some new technologies.
 In particular I've focused on [Gnome Shell](http://www.gnome.org/gnome-3/) and its Javascript-based extension development environment.